-EDUC 202 - Teaching Materials and Learning Devices Credits - 3 purposes.
+EDUC 202 - Teaching Materials and Learning Devices Credits - 3

+A laboratory course which combines graphic and instructional media processes for education and training purposes.
 Techniques for integrating media into instruction are examined.
 Student will develop instructional material taking into consideration principles of communication, appropriate and effective design, and the use and evaluation of these materials.